The Best Way

 “Therefore, behold, I will allure her, bring her into the wilderness and speak kindly to her.
 Then I will give her her vineyards from there, and the valley of Achor as a door of hope.
 And she will sing there as in the days of her youth, as in the day when she came up from the land of Egypt” (Hosea 2:14-15).

 Some have argued for the legitimacy of divorce and remarriage because God divorced Israel.
 Yes, though God did divorce (literally: ‘sent away’) Israel (as recorded in Jeremiah chapter 3) because of unfaithfulness, He did not seek and ‘marry’ another nation.
-God’s covenant with Israel still stood despite Israel’s unfaithfulness and His purpose in sending her away was redemptive, so she would return to Him.
-He sought, not a new wife but that His unfaithful wife be made new.
+God did not break His covenant with Israel despite Israel’s unfaithfulness.
+His purpose in sending her away was redemptive, so she would return to Him.
+God sought, not a new wife but that His unfaithful wife be renewed.

 In Leviticus God says if Israel broke the covenant He would not reject them or break His covenant with them but give them opportunity to return (Leviticus 26:15 and 42-45).
 This shows us unfaithfulness does not break or end a covenant.
 His loving intention then was redemptive; to restore His bride and wife, Israel, and His promise to them still remains today (Romans 10:1-2).

 How Long Does Love Wait?